 There are two types of interest options you might be offered on a personal loan; a fixed-interest loan or a variable-interest loan.

-A fixed-interest loan - a fixed-interest loan means the interest you agree to when you take out the loan will always stay the same – it is fixed.
+A fixed-interest loan means the interest you agree to when you take out the loan will always stay the same – it is fixed.
 So you’ll pay the same amount of interest on each repayment you make.
 This might be a better option if you’re on a tight budget because you’ll never be caught out if rates go up.

-A variable-interest loan - a variable-interest loan means the amount of interest you pay on your loan might go up and down.
+A variable-interest loan means the amount of interest you pay on your loan might go up and down.
 A variable interest loan might offer a lower interest than a fixed-interest loan, but remember this can change and it could become more expensive.